kylelin47/cities-database/README.md

 TESTING YOUR CHANGES:
 =============================
 You can upload to your personal website and test it there (remember to set permissions properly for all files!)
-(haven't figured this out yet) or download PHP and run a local server.
+or download PHP, configure PHP, download Oracle Instant Client, and run a local server.
+Long process, would not recommend.
-See here for how: http://php.net/manual/en/features.commandline.webserver.php

 HOW TO CREATE FILES AND SUCH:
 =============================